Suppression of plasma echoes and Landau damping in Sobolev spaces by weak collisions in a Vlasov-Fokker-Planck equation: Density estimates

 \subsection{Properties of $S$}

-We outline a few properties of $S(t,k)$, which essentially plays the role of a diffusion semigroup. \begin{lemma}[Properties of $S$] The following holds for all $t \geq 0$: \begin{itemize} \item[(a)] $S(t,k)$ is strictly decreasing and there exists a number $\delta_0> $ such that
+We outline a few properties of $S(t,k)$, which essentially plays the role of a diffusion semigroup. \begin{lemma}[Properties of $S$] The following holds for all $t \geq 0$ and $\nu$ sufficiently small (depending only on universal constants): \begin{itemize} \item[(a)] $S(t,k)$ is strictly decreasing and there exists a number $\delta_0> $ such that

 \item[(b)] For all $p \in (0,1]$ and all $\delta$ chosen sufficiently small (depending on $p$), there holds,

 \end{itemize} \end{lemma} \begin{remark} Lemma \ref{lem:propS} not only implies the enhanced decay of hydrodynamic quantities due to the interaction of mixing and collisions, but also a kind of hypoelliptic smoothing effect which gains regularity in $x$.
 This smoothing will be used at several points in the proofs that follow. \end{remark} \begin{proof} Consider first part (a).
 Recall, from \eqref{def:S}